 What’s so important about martial arts breathing or just plain old breathing?
 For starters our body needs oxygen.
 Without oxygen, cells begin to die.
 Once that happens, we begin to die.
 Breathing also helps remove toxins from our body.
 Breathing serves important functions for your blood, brain, and tissues.
 Our body must regulate and balance oxygen and carbon dioxide.
 Because of this our breathing never stops, and when it does stop or become dysfunctional bad things happen.
 Breathing also ties into our mental states.
 Not just our physical selves are affected, shallow breathing and rapid breathing are also synonymous with certain moods.
 Controlled breathing helps regulate the sympathetic and para-sympathetic nervous systems.
 The sympathetic portion of the nervous system helps to control our flight or flight response.
 Everyone knows this as an increase of adrenaline.
 That helps us fight or flee.
-The para sympathetic portion helps regulate our sexual organs and digestions and urination etc. etc. So to rest and repair the PSNS is used.
+The parasympathetic portion helps regulate our sexual organs and digestions and urination etc. etc. So to rest and repair the PSNS is used.

 During deep breathing, the PSNS is stimulated.
 The issue here is not making the para-sympathetic the reigning king over the SNS, but the stimulation of the vagus nerve during correct breathing helps to stimulate that and in turn activate the parasympathetic system.
 This is what helps keep the sympathetic effects in check somewhat.
 As we aren't giving full control to the SNS.
 It is important to note that these systems do not operate at the same time.
 Overuse of this SNS is detrimental to our health and, I would argue to combat.
 It can immensely narrow our ability to function well mentally and physically.
 Slowing down of cognitive abilities and reduced vision and physical coordination to name the top three.